 Targets: The legs, glutes, hips, quads, hamstrings, deep transverse abdomen muscles (core), and back (lats).

-How to do a Wide Squat + Alternating Back Row:
+How To Do A Wide Squat and Alternating Back Row

 Start in a wide squat stance or sumo squat.
 Feet wider than hips and shoulders, knees bent, toes slightly pointed out.